AdaCore/gnatstudio/docs/users_guide/mdi.rst

 label "Default", which is the name of the default perspective.
 Selecting any item in the popup window will switch to that perspective.

-GPS sometimes automatically changes perspectives.
+GNAT Studio sometimes automatically changes perspectives.
 For example, if you start a debugger, it switches to the perspective called :guilabel:`Debug` if one exists.
 When the debugger terminates, you are switched back to the :guilabel:`Default` perspective, if one exists.

-When you leave a perspective, GPS automatically saves its contents (including which windows are opened and their location) so when you return to the same perspective you see the same layout.
+When you leave a perspective, GNAT Studio automatically saves its contents (including which windows are opened and their location) so when you return to the same perspective you see the same layout.

 .. index:: preferences; general --> save desktop on exit

-When GPS exits, it saves the layout of all perspectives to a file :file:`perspectives6.xml` so it can restore them when you restart GPS.
+When GNAT Studio exits, it saves the layout of all perspectives to a file :file:`perspectives6.xml` so it can restore them when you restart GNAT Studio.
 This behavior is controlled by the :menuselection:`General --> Save desktop on exit` preference, which you can disable.

 One difficulty in working with perspectives is knowing which windows are